konradzdeb/KEmisc/README.md

 status](https://ci.appveyor.com/api/projects/status/dfhwb7tplpk46mbw?svg=true)](https://ci.appveyor.com/project/konradedgar/kemisc)

 KEmisc provides a disorganised collection of small convenience and utility functions.
-I mostly use this package as remote storage for functions that I want to have available.
-It’s rather unlikely that anyone will find it useful.
+I use this package as a storage for random and weird functions that I want to have at hand.
+It’s rather unlikely that anyone will find it useful and that this “package” will appear on CRAN..

 Installation
 ------------